somnath-choudhury/morphle-labs/README.md

 ```
 nohup python app.py &
 ```
-to run the flask server so that even if the termibal is closed the server keeps on running.
+to run the flask server so that even if the terminal is closed the server keeps on running.